 Texas Insurance Code Chapter 2210 requires that TWIA rates be reasonable, adequate, and not unfairly discriminatory.
 Rates include factors for actual and modeled windstorm losses, operational expenses, repayment of any outstanding bonds, and a reasonable provision for contribution to the Catastrophe Reserve Trust Fund.
 The statute requires rates to be filed annually with TDI.

 Recent Rate Changes

 TWIA’s Board is mindful of insurance costs on policyholders and has chosen to propose a series of smaller rate changes over the years to achieve rate adequacy.
 From 2011 through 2018 (except for 2017), the TWIA Board authorized staff to file 5% rate increases with TDI; a 0% rate change was filed for 2017.
-The TWIA Board voted to propose a 10% rate increase with TDI for 2019.
-The Commissioner’s decision on the rate increase was suspended by Governor Greg Abbott until after the 2019 legislative session, giving the Legislature time to consider TWIA’s rate adequacy and in consideration of policyholder recovery from Hurricane Harvey.
+There will be no rate change for 2019.

 *TWIA filed a 10% rate increase with TDI.
 The governor suspended TDI’s consideration of the rate filing, and TWIA subsequently withdrew the filing.